-40,000 years ago.
+America came in small groups beginning about 40,000 years ago.

-As the earth grew warmer, the glaciers melted and the land bridge slowly closed about 15,000 years ago-this was at least 9,000 years before civilizations developed in Egypt, Mesopotamia, and China.
+As the earth grew warmer, the glaciers melted and the land bridge slowly closed about 15,000 years ago-this was at least 9000 years before civilizations developed in Egypt, Mesopotamia, and China.
+Today more than 50 miles of ocean separates Asia from North America.

-The Inuit-traditionally known by outsiders as Eskimos-also reached America from Asia, but long after the land bridge had closed.
+The Inuit-traditionally known by outsiders as

+Eskimos-also reached America from Asia, but long after the land bridge had closed.
 The Inuit crossed the frigid waters of the Bering Strait in boats between 6000 and 2000BCE.
-Their DNA indicates that the Inuit are genetically unrelated to the other indigenous peoples of America.
+Their DNA indicates that the Inuit are genetically unrelated to the other indigenous people of America.

 Archaeologists are also intrigued with ancient skeletal remains found primarily in South America that do not fit the profile of the people who passed through Beringia.
-DNA evidence suggests that there may have been some migration to America from the Polynesian Islands of the Pacific Ocean, possibly by sailors who were blown off course.
+DNA evidence suggests that there may have been some migration to America from the Polynesian Islands of the Pacific, possibly by sailors who were blown off course.

 In 1947, adventurer Thor Heyerdahl constructed a raft using ancient technology.
 Heyerdahl and a crew of six sailed 3770 miles on the Kon-Tiki, named for an Inca god.
-Their 97-day journey took them across the Pacific from Peru to the island of Puka Puka.
+Their 97-day journey took them from Peru to the island of Puka Puka.
 Heyerdahl's voyage proved that it was possible for ancient sailors to travel the Pacific Ocean, but not that it actually occurred.